fossasia/open-event-droidgen/README.md

 * **[clone.sh](https://github.com/fossasia/open-event-android/blob/master/apk-generator/scripts/clone.sh)** A bash script used for cloning the source code for android app onto the server.
 * **[buildApk.sh](https://github.com/fossasia/open-event-android/blob/master/apk-generator/scripts/buildApk.sh)** A bash script used for initiating the app's build and signing it once the app has been generated.
 * **[email.sh](https://github.com/fossasia/open-event-android/blob/master/apk-generator/scripts/email.sh)** A bash script used to send the email containing the generated app as an attachment.
-* **[upload.php](https://github.com/fossasia/open-event-android/blob/development/apk-generator/scripts/upload.php)** A PHP script that will upload the json zip that is chosed by the user.
+* **[upload.php](https://github.com/fossasia/open-event-android/blob/development/apk-generator/scripts/upload.php)** A PHP script that will upload the json zip that is chosen by the user.
 * **[uploadhelper.php](https://github.com/fossasia/open-event-android/blob/development/apk-generator/scripts/uploadHelper.php)** Takes in the timestamp of user as input and moves the uploaded script to a unique location for each user.
 * **[api.php](https://github.com/fossasia/open-event-android/blob/development/apk-generator/api/api.php)** A PHP script that serves as an API and handles incoming requests to the server.
 * **[copyapk.sh](https://github.com/fossasia/open-event-android/blob/development/apk-generator/scripts/copyApk.sh)** A bash script that will copy the generated and signed apk to the release folder in `public-html` of the server.